tc39/proposal-structs/README.md

 All structs have the following properties:
 - Opaque storage like plain objects.
 Not aliasable via `ArrayBuffer` or `SharedArrayBuffer`.
-- Sealed instances.
+- Instances have all fields initialized in one shot, then sealed.
 The engine must be able to fix a layout that is unchanging.
 This implies that all superclasses must also be structs.
 - Transitively immutable [[Prototype]] slot.
 A struct instance's [[Prototype]] slot is immutable, as are the [[Prototype]] slot of every object on its prototype chain.

 Shared structs have the following additional properties: